mergewayhq/mergeway-cli/docs/arch/storage-layout.md

 ## Purpose

-Describe the recommended on-disk structure for the file-backed database so that teams can organize configuration and object data consistently.
+Describe conventional on-disk structures for the file-backed database so that teams can organize configuration and object data consistently while retaining flexibility for simpler setups.

 ## High-Level Structure

 The following is a conventional layout for a Mergeway database repository.
+Treat it as a starting point rather than a mandate—lightweight projects can stay within a single `mergeway.yaml`, while larger teams often break files out by responsibility.

 ```
 repo-root/
   mergeway.yaml
-  types/
+  entities/
     User.yaml
     Post.yaml
   data/